Your team of doctors, nurses and social workers are valuable sources of support as you cope with a cancer diagnosis.

 ■ Lymphedema (swelling, usually of an arm or leg)

 Talk with your doctor about any side effects or symptoms that come up.
-Some patients worry that if they bring up a side effect, their doctor will be distracted from treating the cancer.
-That is not true.
-Side effect management is an important part of your cancer care—it may even make it easier for you to stick with your treatment plan.
+Some patients worry that if they bring up a side effect, their doctor will be distracted from treating the cancer; that is not true.
+Side effect management is an important part of comprehensive cancer care—managing symptoms will make it easier for you to stick with your treatment plan.

-Your feelings and emotions Often, people need help coping with difficult emotions raised by cancer, such as sadness, anger, or fear.
-While family members and friends are likely to be your main source of support, you may want additional help.
-If so, your doctor or nurse can refer you to an oncology social worker, counselor or other mental health professional who specializes in helping people cope with the emotional challenges of cancer.
+Your feelings and emotions.
+Often, people need help coping with challenging emotions raised by cancer, such as, sadness, anger, or fear.
+While family members and friends are likely to be your main source of support, you may want to seek additional help.
+If so, your doctor or nurse can refer you to an oncology social worker, counselor or other professional who specializes in helping people cope with the emotional challenges of cancer.

 Support groups connect you with others in a similar situation to share experiences and feelings and provide support.
-Ask your health care team if there are local support groups, which would give you a chance to talk face to face with other patients.
-Other resources include free telephone and online support groups such as those offered by CancerCare, and peer-to-peer networks, which match you one on one to another person facing the same diagnosis.
+Ask your health care team if there are local support groups that would give you an opportunity to talk face-to-face with other patients in a similar situation.
+CancerCare offers free support services such as telephone and online support groups.
+You may also want to explore peer-to-peer networks, which match you individually with someone facing the same (or similar) diagnosis.

-Practical matters Experts agree that the highest-quality care for people with cancer is care that addresses not just their medical needs, but their “psychosocial“ needs as well.
-Psychosocial support refers to helping with emotional concerns, as described above, and with practical issues that can interfere with completing treatment.
-It also includes providing support with day-to-day concerns so you can have the best quality of life possible during treatment.
-Some of the many practical issues your health care team can help you with are:
+Practical matters.
+Experts agree that the highest-quality care for people with cancer is care that addresses not just their medical needs, but their “psychosocial” needs as well.
+Psychosocial support refers to services that address emotional concerns, as described above, and with practical issues that can interfere with completing treatment.
+It also includes providing support with day-to-day concerns so you can have the best quality of life during treatment.
+Some of the many practical issues your health care team may be able to help you with include:

 ■ Getting transportation to and from treatment